History of La Roche University

 Competitive Athletic Programs

 La Roche fields 14 intercollegiate athletic teams including women’s lacrosse and bowling which were recently formed, and competes in Division III of the NCAA and in the Allegheny Mountain Collegiate Conference (AMCC).
 The University hosts numerous high school athletic championships and tournaments at its sports facilities.
 In 2014, La Roche opened its Baierl Athletic Complex, a renovated outdoor facility which features an artificial turf field, a pavilion for concessions and restrooms, a press box and additional parking.
 The women’s basketball team has won eight AMCC conference championships, and the La Roche baseball team has won seven AMCC championships.

 On March 26, 2019 La Roche announced that the Pennsylvania Department of Education had approved its application to become La Roche University, effective immediately.

-That change of designation and name was the fulfillment of a vision that many on campus shared for several years and recognition of how far La Roche has come.
+Becoming La Roche University was the fulfillment of a vision that many on campus shared for several years and recognition of how far La Roche has come.
 La Roche now offers 66 undergraduate programs of study, six master’s degrees and one doctoral degree.
 More than 14,000 alumni live in every state in the U.S. and in 65 countries around the world.
-University status will support a growing student population and new academic programs, and it will help La Roche market its offerings to students unfamiliar with its reputation, both domestically and abroad.
+University status supports a growing student population and new academic programs, and it helps La Roche market its offerings to students unfamiliar with its reputation, both domestically and abroad.